markdingo/fad/README.md

 go install github.com/markdingo/fad@main
 ```

-`go install` performs all the downloading, building and installing with the executable
+The "go install" invocation performs all the downloading, building and installing with the
-ending up in either `$GOPATH/bin`, `$HOME/go/bin` or `$GOBIN` depending on your setup.
+executable ending up in one of `$GOPATH/bin`, `$HOME/go/bin` or `$GOBIN` depending on your
+setup.

 ### `make install`

-The main reason to prefer the traditional install method is so that the executable and
+The main reason to prefer the traditional "make install" method is so that the executable
-manpage are installed in `/usr/local/`.
-With this method you need to clone the repo and
+and manpage are installed in `/usr/local/`.
+With this method you need to clone the repo
-run `make`:
+and run `make`:

 ```bash
 git clone https://github.com/markdingo/fad.git